7 Creative Strategies To Improve Vocabulary TeachingAll Posts

 - Word fixes (on-purpose errors).
 Use a word incorrectly in a sentence and ask your students to correct the mistake.
 Choose one or more students to write the word correctly in a sentence and share it with the rest of the class.

 - Make mind maps.
 Mind mapping involves the use of colored pencils and pens to create a graphic of how the keyword connects to other words, similar to the semantic map.

 With these fun activities, vocabulary isn’t just another spelling quiz — it’s a core part of your instruction that supports everything else you teach.

 Prodigy English is a brand-new adventure that helps students master key vocabulary skills in a world of their very own.

 Every correct answer gives students more energy they can use to gather resources, craft items and build their very own village!
-Sign up now for a chance to get a first look starting in January 2022.
-Spots are limited, so be sure to join the waitlist today.
+Create your free Prodigy teacher account to track student progress, send assignments and help build a love of learning.